TALQ-consortium/TALQ_specification/README.md

 | [oas/talq-api-gateway-2-1-1.json](old-version.md)                   | 2.1.1         | 2019/10/01  |
 | [oas/talq-api-cms-2-1-1.json](old-version.md)                       | 2.1.1         | 2019/10/01  |

-# How to contact TALQ
+# How to get in touch with TALQ

-Please contact the TALQ Consortium through the [contact form](https://www.talq-consortium.org/4-contact/).
+Feel free to contact TALQ via the website [contact form](https://www.talq-consortium.org/4-contact/).

+To stay up-to-date you can sign up for the TALQ Newsletter which is published approx. three times a year.

 # Release notes